tristangoossens/Trismovies/README.md

 ---

 Trismovies is a cinema site I made for a school project.
 It consists of a movie catalog that makes use of some of [TMDB's](https://www.themoviedb.org) endpoints.
 Like using their endpoint to get the most popular movies, movies based on a string query and requesting movie details by sending the movies ID.
-I have also created a page for movies that are now playing in "my cinema".
-They have their simple C(R)UD functions that you can make use of when logged in as an admin.
+I have also created a page for movies that are now playing in "my cinema".They have their own database.
+Each movie has their simple C(R)UD functions that you can make use of when logged in as an admin.

 ### Screenshots